Frequently Asked Questions

 5. When does the training program start?

 The first cohort has been selected, and began the eight-week intensive program on April 3, 2017.
-Two additional programs are expected to take place in 2017:
+One additional programs is expected to take place in 2017:

 6. How many Companies/Organizations CAn Participate?